ThomasBig/SWTI/README.md

 ```

 ### Troubleshooting
-If something doesn't work try to create a new project without additional libraries
+If something doesn't work, try to create a new project without any additional libraries
 other than SWTI.
-If you succeed, problem is probably collision function names in the library.
+If you succeed, the problem is collision function names in the library.
-In C++ two functions or objects that have similar name cannot be used.
+In C++ functions or objects with same names cannot be used.
+To solve this issue,
-To solve the issue, you can create a namespace for swti, in this namespace
-include a swti header and the source file.
+you can create a namespace for swti, in which you include a header and the source file.

 ```c++
 #include <iostream>